johnzastrow/phpblog/hugo-export/posts/2010-02-28-using-screen-in-linux-to-save-your-bacon.md

 ---
-title: Using screen in Linux to save your bacon
+ #  Using screen in Linux to save your bacon
 categories:
   - Linux